lantean-code/Aria2.JsonRpcClient/README.md

 - **Comprehensive JSON‑RPC Models:**
   Includes models for download options, status, global statistics, and more, reflecting the full capabilities of aria2's JSON‑RPC interface.

+- **Uses System.Text.Json:**
+  For .NET 8.0 and above, source generators are use to improve performance.
+NET Standard 2.0 falls back to reflection based type discovery.

 ## Installation

 Install the package via the .NET CLI: